dongtony12/dongtony12/README.md

   <h3>Hello I'm FrontEnd Developer DongHyeun Kim</h3>
 </div>
 -  I'm always try to grow up and enjoy the process<br/>
--  I try to explore the essence of the problem, not just studying technology to solve it.<br/>
+-  I always think about how to relieve the inconvenience of users.<br/>

 <br/>
 <br/>